 Hormones regulate your energy, the way you function, and how well you sleep.

 in regulating our reproductive function and monthly cycle.
-Estrogen also promotes good sleep.
+Estrogen also promotes good, restful sleep.
 When our estrogen levels are good we enjoy positive moods, good skin, mental clarity and good sleep.
-When they are low we can suffer from anxiety, fatigue, fogginess, headaches and poor sleep
+When they are low we can suffer from anxiety, fatigue, fogginess, headaches and poor sleep.

-Lower estrogen levels can also contribute to hot flushes and night sweats which can disturb your sleep.
+Lower estrogen levels can also contribute to hot flushes and night sweats which can also disrupt your sleep.

 It is a double-edged sword as sleep disturbance can, in turn, lead to anxiety and depression.